Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 It weighs 750g for a size M. A beautiful beast, but not too massive either.

-Step 3: find an original color
+Step 3: Find an original color

-Like the pattern of knitting stitches and the cut, we wanted it to stand out without being too obvious.
+Like the play of knitting stitches and the cut, we wanted it to stand out without being too obvious.
 Something that remains versatile.
-And when we think versatile, in the men's wardrobe, we think of blue.
+And when we think versatile, in the men's wardrobe, we think blue.
 A trail that we follow along the catalogs of our spinners until we put our finger on this storm blue thread:

 It's a change from navy blue without being difficult to wear, with a very bright shade, worked by our Italian spinner Tollegno.